Automattic/jetpack/readme.txt

 **Exciting Performance and UI Improvements:**

 * We have launched the all new React powered interface, a year in the making, designed to give you better control of your favorite Jetpack features.

-= 4.2.2 =

-* Release date: August 19th, 2016

-**Bug Fixes:**

-* We fixed the code which displays the Facebook share count to accomodate Facebook's new data structure.
-* We fixed an issue which caused PHP notices to get logged for users of the Twenty Fourteen theme.
-* We fixed an issue with the Minileven mobile theme which was preventing it from loading.
-* Improved Sync performance.
-* Increase security by sanitizing a URL used in the SSO process.

-= 4.2.1 =

-* Release date: August 17th, 2016

-**Bug Fixes:**

-* We fixed a conflict between Jetpack and W3 Total Cache.
-* We fixed some issues with Publicize and Custom Post Types.
-* Very large Multisite networks with lots of users can now be synchronized with WordPress.com.
-* We improved the synchronization process between your site and WordPress.com.

-= 4.2 =

-* Release date: August 10th, 2016

-**Performance Enhancements:**

-* We’ve improved Jetpack’s performance by making calls to the database more efficient; essentially, Jetpack is doing less on each page load, making things faster. #4281, #4316
-* We’ve ensured that every feature uses information that is up to date by completely refactoring the way information was synchronized between your site and WordPress.com.
-* We've improved the way Jetpack queries for information about features, which results in less overall queries.

-**Exciting Feature and UI Improvements:**

-* We now track your visitor views of Carousel images in stats.
-* You can now customize advanced typographic settings like ligatures in the Custom CSS editor with new support for the `font-feature-settings` property.
-* We’ve improved the experience when you don’t actually have enough posts to Infinitely Scroll.
-* Our Contact Info Widget allows you to enter a Google Maps API Key which is now required by Google if you want to display a map.

-**Security:**

-* We’re continuing our efforts to harden Jetpack security, by implementing the `hash_equals()` function to avoid timing attacks when comparing strings.
-We also improved security on CSVs exported from your contact form.

-**Slightly Less Exciting Feature Improvements:**

-* The Cartodb shortcode has been changed to match the new product name, Carto.
-* The YouTube shortcode now uses the content width defined by the theme when available, even if an embed size was defined in an old version of WordPress.
-* Breadcrumbs now support hierarchical post types and taxonomies.
-* We’ve added the Portfolio Post Type to the WordPress.com REST API whitelist.
-* There are a few new parameters for the Dailymotion shortcode.

-**Improved Compatibility:**

-* We now work well with WP Stagecoach staging sites, so you should not see any future impact on production sites.
-* We had some PHP notices popping up in the WooCommerce plugin wizard screen, these are gone.

-**Bug Fixes:**

-* We stopped loading compatibility stylesheets on the default theme's singular views for Infinite Scroll.
-* Debug tests forwarded through the contact form in the Jetpack Debug menu are now successfully sent to the support team.
-* We’ve removed the PHP notices you might have seen when moderating comments.
-* There are no longer PHP notices cropping up when publishing via Cron.
-* We’ve fixed the official Sharing buttons so they now line up just right.
-* The PHP warnings of Sitemaps stylesheets have been eliminated.
-* We’ve done away with the warnings that appeared when Tonesque processes a file which claims to be one filetype, but is actually another.
-* We’ve exterminated PHP notices that appeared when using Random Redirect, as well as when the author wasn't set.